JetBrains/intellij-sdk-docs/topics/basics/getting_started/publishing_plugin.md

 These non-default release channels are treated as separate repositories.

 When using a non-default release channel, users need to configure a new [custom plugin repository](https://www.jetbrains.com/help/idea/managing-plugins.html#repos) in their IDE to install the plugin.

-For example, when specifying `publishPlugin.channels = ['canary']`, then users will need to add the `https://plugins.jetbrains.com/plugins/canary/list` repository to install the plugin and receive updates.
+For example, when specifying `'canary'` as channel name, users will need to add the `https://plugins.jetbrains.com/plugins/canary/list` repository to install the plugin and receive updates.

 Popular channel names include:

 * `alpha`: https://plugins.jetbrains.com/plugins/alpha/list
 * `beta`: https://plugins.jetbrains.com/plugins/beta/list
 * `eap`: https://plugins.jetbrains.com/plugins/eap/list

-More information about the available configuration options is in the [documentation of the IntelliJ Gradle Plugin](tools_gradle_intellij_plugin.md#tasks-publishplugin).